bbc/peaks.js/README.md

   // Colour for the overview waveform
   overviewWaveformColor: 'rgba(0,0,0,0.2)',

+  // Colour for the overview waveform rectangle that shows what the zoom view shows
+  overviewHighlightRectangleColor: 'grey',

   // Colour for segments on the waveform
   segmentColor: 'rgba(255, 161, 39, 1)',

   // Colour of the play head
   playheadColor: 'rgba(0, 0, 0, 1)',

+  // Colour of the play head text
+  playheadTextColor: '#aaa',

   // Colour of the axis gridlines
   axisGridlineColor: '#ccc',